arkime/aws-aio/README.md

 ```

 To help understand how this process works (and how to leverage the system to your benefit), here's an overview of how this currently works:
-1. During `create-cluster`, we turn the `capture/` and `viewer/` config directories into tarballs and stick them in AWS S3.
+1. During `cluster-create`, we turn the `capture/` and `viewer/` config directories into tarballs and stick them in AWS S3.
 2. When ECS starts the Capture and Viewer Nodes, it invokes the `run_*_node.sh` scripts embedded in their Docker Image
 3. The `run_*_node.sh` script invokes the `bootstrap_config.sh` script, also embedded in their Docker Image, which pulls the configuration tarball from S3 and unpacks it onto disk
 4. The `run_*_node.sh` script invokes the `initialize_arkime.sh` script, which is one of the files in your `capture/` and `viewer/` config directories locally, and sent to the container via the tarball in S3.
 By default, it performs some final initialization to make the pre-canned behavior "go".
 You can modify this script to perform any steps you'd like, and stick any new files you need in the container in the `capture/` and `viewer/` config directories.